Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

   - Conducting an average image analysis can assist in further investigating the matter.
   - We propose that employing binary classification would be the most suitable approach for discerning the distinction between infected and healthy leaves.
 - Validation
-  - xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+  - Differences between the average healthy leaf and average leaf presenting powdery mildew will be calculated and displayed along with average and variability images.
+  - An ML model will be trained and evaluated with the results displayed.
+  - A predictive analytics application will display the classification results of a user-uploaded leaf image.

 ### Page 5 - ML Performance Metrics

-xxxxxxxxxxxxxxxxxxxx
+- Train, Validation and Test Set bar chart showing the frequency of images by Label (class)
+- Model History Graphs showing both Model Training Accuracy and Model Training Losses
+- Test Set Generalised Performance results showing the loss and accuracy as evaluated

 ## Bugs

 ### Fixed Bugs

-- The depolyed app's Mildew Detector was producing the following error when attempting to predict on new images: **AttributeError: module 'PIL.Image' has no attribute 'ANTIALIAS'**.This ws resolved by specifying a different version **Pillow==9.5.0** in the requirements.txt file as instructed in this [StackOverflow](https://stackoverflow.com/questions/76616042/attributeerror-module-pil-image-has-no-attribute-antialias) article.
+- The depolyed app's Mildew Detector was producing the following error when attempting to predict on new images: **AttributeError: module 'PIL.Image' has no attribute 'ANTIALIAS'**.This ws resolved by specifying a different version of Pillow, **Pillow==9.5.0**, in the requirements.txt file as instructed in this [StackOverflow](https://stackoverflow.com/questions/76616042/attributeerror-module-pil-image-has-no-attribute-antialias) article.

 ### Unfixed Bugs